This spicy Mexican style diablo shrimp recipe, "camarones a la diabla", is fiery shrimp simmered in a homemade chili sauce, so quick and easy to make!

 Recipe Tips & Notes

-- The Dried Peppers.
+- The Dried Chile.
 I love the combination of ancho, guajillo and chile de arbol for this recipe.
 Skip the chile de arbol peppers for a milder version.
 You can use other dried pods as well for new flavors, like pasilla peppers, multato peppers, dried chipotle peppers or others.
 Try a combo!

 - The Fresh Peppers.
 I usually toss in a serrano pepper for some heat, though this is optional.
 You already get a very nice level of heat from the chiles de arbol, but serranos offer a nice fresh flavor.
 Use a jalapeno pepper for milder heat, or a habanero pepper for a big heat boost.
-Skip the fresh pods altogether to focus more on the dried pods.
+Skip the fresh pods altogether to focus more on the dried chile peppers.

 - Seasonings.
 I let the dried peppers take the flavor focus in this recipe, but you can include other seasonings to your preference.
 Cumin is a popular addition, as are Mexican chili powders.
 Feel free to use your favorites.